xenify-io/litepaper/README.md

 Before the inception of Xenify, existed a separate protocol known as YSL.IO, developed on the BNB Chain and featuring a series of tokens.
 Each token played a specific role within an ecosystem crafted to optimise rewards derived from the rehypothecation of yield-bearing LPs from AMMs like ApeSwap (now <a href="https://ape.bond/bonds" target="_blank">ApeBond</a>) and PancakeSwap.
 As an official partner of ApeSwap, YSL.IO joined their BUIDL program and successfully graduated following an on-chain governance proposal by ApeSwap.
 The protocol underwent meticulous development, with each iteration audited by industry leaders such as CertiK and PeckShield.
 Due to market shifts a community decision was reached to sunset YSL.IO following an on-chain governance proposal.
 This strategic pivot aimed to consolidate the tokens of the YSL.IO ecosystem into a fixed-cap token, aligning it with the focus on developing Xenify and utilising this new unified YSL token for the Xenify Burn Auctions on Arbitrum and BNB Chain.
 The new YSL token will only be released on Arbitrum and BNB Chain - and you can find the snapshot for the airdrop available <a href="https://bit.ly/YSLAirdrop2023" target="_blank">here</a>.
 Eligible airdrop recipients will need to claim their share of YSL on Arbitrum and bYSL on BNB Chain within 90 days of its deployment.

+Before the inception of Xenify, existed a separate protocol known as YSL.IO, developed on the BNB Chain and featuring a series of tokens.
+Each token played a specific role within an ecosystem crafted to optimise rewards derived from the rehypothecation of yield-bearing LPs from AMMs like ApeSwap (now <a href="https://ape.bond/bonds" target="_blank">ApeBond</a>) and PancakeSwap.
+As an official partner of ApeSwap, YSL.IO joined their BUIDL program and successfully graduated following an on-chain governance proposal by ApeSwap.
+The protocol underwent meticulous development, with each iteration audited by industry leaders such as CertiK and PeckShield.
+Due to market shifts a community decision was reached following an on-chain governance proposal to consolidate the tokens of the YSL.IO ecosystem into a singular fixed-cap immutable token.
+This strategic move aligned YSL with the first principles codified into the development Xenify, while ensuring utility through the Xenify Burn Auctions held on Arbitrum and BNB Chain.
+The new YSL token will only be released on Arbitrum and BNB Chain - and you can find the snapshot for the airdrop available <a href="https://bit.ly/YSLAirdrop2023" target="_blank">here</a>.
+Eligible airdrop recipients will need to claim their share of YSL on Arbitrum and bYSL on BNB Chain within 90 days of its deployment.

 In short, YSL’s one-of-a-kind deflationary tokenomics fuse scarcity and utility, providing holders with a dynamic token that features codified, usage-based value growth.
 Here's a breakdown of the deployment chains, their unique YSL identifiers, and the amount of YSL required per batch:

 <br>